 Other lenses to consider are:

-In addition to reporting and guidance frameworks, there has been a noticeable rise in companies making carbon reduction commitments.
-Pledge platforms & ratings tools provide mechanisms for organizations to make public pledges to commitments to carbon reduction, and to measure their commitment with supporting ratings tools.
+In addition to these categories, there has been a noticeable rise in companies making carbon reduction commitments.
+Pledge platforms and ratings tools provide mechanisms for organizations to make public pledges to commitments to carbon reduction and to measure their commitment with supporting ratings tools.
 Examples include the Science Based Targets Initiative, RE100, and the World GBC Net Zero Buildings Commitment.
 We cover pledge platforms and related rating tools in this blog.

 Which metrics does it primarily measure?